pingcap/docs/dev/reference/configuration/tikv-server/configuration-file.md

 ### `max-sub-compactions`

-+ The number of concurrent sub-compactions in RocksDB
++ The number of sub-compaction operations performed concurrently in RocksDB
 + Default value: `1`
 + Minimum value: `1`